Joseph Maroon, MD, FACS

 Team members are specially trained to understand, communicate and interact with memory-impaired individuals.
 They deliver care with exceptional patience, compassion and skill, within a soothing home-like setting.

 A Memory Care Specialist engages several residents in a group activity

 A Memory Care resident plays cards with a volunteer.

 St. Barnabas Memory Care unit’s newly renovated kitchen and dining area are designed for group activities and daily meals.
 Individuals are encouraged to participate in supervised activities such as baking cookies.

 Stimulated and Engaged

-Residents live in private or semi-private rooms and participate in daily structured activities.
+Residents live in private or semi-private rooms and participate in daily structured programming.
 They often listen to music from their youth, play games, sing songs, tell jokes, or bake cookies.

 The goal is to keep their minds stimulated and engaged as much as possible.
 Residents are encouraged to participate in group activities and to spend time working one-on-one with our memory care specialists and volunteers.
-That individual attention, along with both the mental and physical stimulation, may help slow the disease progression or at least control the symptoms of dementia.
+That individual attention and the mental and physical stimulation often lessen dementia-related behaviors and give the resident comfort.

 At St. Barnabas, our Memory Care unit is carefully designed with impaired cognition in mind.
 The colors are soothing, the living areas are comfortable and easy to navigate, and the flooring is even to prevent falls.
 This helps reduce frustration and anxiety, common symptoms of memory impairment.